 Please keep this consent form in the patient’s case files.
 The manuscript reporting this patient’s details should state that ‘Written informed consent for publication of their clinical details and/or clinical images was obtained from the patient/parent/guardian/ relative of the patient.
 A copy of the consent form is available for review by the Editor of the journal.

 Authors are required to specify the source of funding for their research when submitting a paper alongside with grant/award number for example, “This study was financially supported by xxxx (Grant number#....).
 Suppliers of materials also should be mentioned by their location too.

-Authors should acknowledge any scientific, technical, statistical and financial supports.
+Authors should acknowledge any scientific, technical, statistical, and financial support.
 Contributors other than coauthors may be very briefly acknowledged in a separate paragraph at the end of the paper.
 All sources of funding should be declared.

 Implication for health policy makers/practice/research/medical education

 This part will be used for better understanding the main message of the article in a simple way.
-Maximum word count should not be more than 50-120.
+The maximum word count should not be more than 50-120.